Dathasai1234/Personal-Notes/Security/CrowdStrike/Introduction.md

 - Managed threat hunting all within a single, light weight sensor.

 ---
-Can you prepare a report on Crowdstrike monitoring.
-I would like to understand what are the metrics which Crowdstrike is monitoring and even though we don’t get any incidents what are those metrics which tracks the changes.
+Can you prepare a report on CrowdStrike monitoring.
+I would like to understand what are the metrics which CrowdStrike is monitoring and even though we don’t get any incidents what are those metrics which tracks the changes.

+---
+## Things to do

+1. Creating a custom destination table for the event hub data in log analytic workspace.
+2. DCE
+3. DCR
+4. Grant DCR permissions in EventHub
+5. Associate DCR to EventHub.

+## Prerequisites

+All resources in same region

+- LAW
+	- Needs to be linked to a dedicated cluster
+	- Or have a commitment tire
+- EventHub namespace with public network access

+### Gather info

+subscription ID,
+resource group name,
+workspace name,
+workspace resource ID,
+event hub instance resource ID